Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh

 (\arabic{Excounter})\stepcounter{Excounter} Take $R=\Z[\Z/p\Z] \cong \Z[t]/(t^p -1)$, the group ring of $\Z/p\Z$, for $p$ an odd prime number.
 The polynomials $t-1$ and $1+t+\dots +t^{p-1}$ are zero divisors in this ring.
 Set $C_{[0]} = C_{[1]} =R$ with differentials

 This complex is acyclic.
 The boundaries are $R$-submodules of $R$ given by $B_{[0]} = (t-1)R$, $B_{[1]} = (1+t+\dots +t^{p-1})R$.
-These modules are not projective, hence not stably-free, since projective submodules correspond to idempotents, and the only idempotents of $\Z[G]$, with $|G|$ finite, are $0$ and $1$, see e.g.\ Weibel \cite[Corollary 2.5.3]{Weibel:kbook}. \end{exsnonum}
+These modules are not projective, hence not stably-free, since projective submodules of $R$ correspond to idempotents elements of $R$, and the only idempotent elements of $\Z[G]$, with $|G|$ finite, are $0$ and $1$, see e.g.\ Weibel \cite[Chapter 1, Example 2.1.2 and Chapter 2, \S 2, Corollary 2.5.3]{Weibel:kbook}. \end{exsnonum}